bk00119/BEKK/README.md

 - As a user, I want to see group members productivity progress as a number/graph/color to get feedback.
 - As a user, I want to view and interact with group member blogs to hold group members accountable.
 - As a user, I want to leave the group to remove irrelevant groups.
-- As a admin, I want to close a group to remove irrelevant groups.
+- As a admin, I want to close a group to remove irrelevant groups
 - As a user, I want to view all the groups I am part of in my profile to track groups.
 - As a admin, I want to  view all the groups I manage in my profile to track the groups I manage.